louisnovick/louisnovick.com-old/source/blog/a-short-introduction-to-haml.md

 The indentation must be consistent or you will get errors.
 It will be fairly obvious when this occurs as your entire browser page will turn into an error log.
 The bright side is that this error log can sometimes help you debug the issue.
 Haml also forbids you from mixing tabs and spaces which will cause errors, even if at first it isn't fully apparent why.
 When this occurs I'll usually navigate to `View > Indentation` in my Sublime Text and make sure `Indent Using Spaces` is flipped on.
 It also helps to set your `"tab_size"` in your user preferences (I keep mine at 2).
 No matter which text editor is your cup of tea, there should be options that allow you to alter these settings and keep them consistent across all of your project files.
 I strongly recommend doing this regardless of whether you decide to work with Haml or not.

 Having said that, I don't think strict indentation is a problem!
 I believe it's actually a feature in its own way.
-By enforcing this, Haml helps preserve a certain degree of predictability and consistency allowing you to quickly scan throuhg pages and templates with little confusion as to what is nested in what.
+By enforcing this, Haml helps preserve a certain degree of predictability and consistency allowing you to quickly scan through pages and templates with little to no confusion whatsoever.
 This is worth the occasional mishap in my book.

 ###Other Features